prashkrans/vitmatte_image_matting/README.md

 ### Note:
 - Descale option is used to avoid `CUDA OOM`.
-- Dev Options: Feel free to play with `critical_pixel = 1024` in line 12 of `descale_image.py` to have larger image resolution as output or use an upscaler.
+- Dev Options: Feel free to play with `critical_pixel = 1536` in line 8 of `_2_descale_image.py` to have larger image resolution as output if having > 16GBs of GPU VRAM or use an upscaler.
 - Currently, it doesn't support undo, so if the trimap gets messed up, you'd have to start over by pressing the `Esc` key.
 - There are two ways to use VitMatte:
   1. ViTMatte from hugging faces | Tested, works really great